Whatsapp Icon

 Omega-3 Fatty Acids

 Found in fish oil and certain plant sources, Omega-3 fatty acids are essential components of cell membranes and are known for their anti-inflammatory effects.
-There is evidence to suggest that omega-3s may also play a role in reducing the risk of cancer recurrence and in mitigating side effects of cancer treatments.
+There is evidence to suggest that omega-3s may also play a role in reducing the risk of cancer recurrence and in mitigating the side effects of cancer treatments.

 Probiotics